fabricius1/python-virtual-environments/README.md

 This tutorial shows how to create and activate **virtual enviroments** in *Python* using the builtin module called ***venv*** (check its [documentation here](https://docs.python.org/3/library/venv.html)).

-We recomend that you use a Python stable version equals or or higher than 3.10 in your projects.
+We recomend that you use a Python stable version equal or higher than 3.10 in your projects.

 My prefered terminal is GitBash, which allows me to write most Linux commands in my Windows Operational System (OS).
 Thus, some commands might need to be adapted to your other prefered terminals and OS.
 When we reach the point of activating the virtual environment, we will address this issue with more details.